lucapette/lucapette.github.com/_drafts/what-i-think-about-when-programmers-talk-about-speed.markdown

 write the code who cares about the details of step one), people that skips/don't understand/don't care about step 3.
-And that's interesting, especially because most IT managers focus too much on one of the steps and so do the programmers managed my them.
+And that's interesting, especially because most IT managers focus too much on one of the steps and so do the programmers managed by them.
 My opinion is: none of them count as long as they're all there and the result is actually helping.
 It's important to see
 this: what matters is the end result.
 And most managers I've met don't get they have to be patient.
 To actually see the results you have to wait for